 Even someone making $250,000 would be in that ballpark of $2.5 million to $3 million of life insurance.

-If you’re not really sure how much you need and would rather base it off of your total household needs you can also try out a life insurance calculator that will get you a more specific amount.
+If you’re not really sure how much you need and would rather base it on your total household needs, you can also try out a life insurance calculator that will get you a more specific amount.

 Either way, the main goal of purchasing any life insurance policy is to protect your family decades into the future.

 I will also add having a $3 million-dollar policy is nothing to flex on.

 In most situations, buying a term life policy makes the most financial sense so that you can invest more towards building wealth.

 Reasons You Might Need a $3 Million Term Life Policy

 We’ve already talked about the importance of asset protection and why you may need to purchase such a large life insurance policy for yourself.
 Here are a few other examples of why someone may want to consider this type of policy:

 - Final Expense Coverage: Final expenses are exactly how they sound.
 This is to cover funeral costs and medical bills and possibly to cover long-term care expenses where there is no insurance coverage to help out.

 - Extra Expense Coverage: This is the complete unknown.
 Will your family be able to stay in your current home, or will they be more comfortable moving out of state to be closer to family?
 And if you have kids, there’s a variety of costs to consider, anything from college tuition to helping them pay for a wedding.